Let's bake Easter birds from sweet yeast dough! They look amazing on the festive table and taste just as good.

 Notes

-- Makes 6 Easter birds.
+- The basic recipe makes 6 Easter birds.

 - SERVING: Czechs bake the birds the day before Easter Monday, the most important day of the Czech Easter.
 Arrange the baked birds on a festive platter and place it on the Easter table.